 Synopsis: A man with a young son struggles to maintain his life after a tragedy.

-Why See This Film: This is a beautiful filmed, nonlinear narrative about a young cook struggling to find meaning after a tragic event takes away the love of his life.
+Why See This Film: This is a beautifully filmed, nonlinear narrative about a young cook struggling to find meaning after a tragic event takes away the love of his life.
 You don’t find out what is wrong with this man and why he is behaving so badly until near the middle of this film, and then things start to come together.
 It is an engrossing film, jumping to different times in the man’s life and relationships.
 The film examines love, sex, relationships, parenthood, loss, sadness, loyalty and perseverance, and is definitely worth seeing.
-English actor, Michael Goode is pretty good as the cook, but is helped by a wonderful collection of Australia’s great actresses who support his character at different times: familiar faces Kerry Fox, Rachel Griffiths, Essie Davis and Marta Dusseldorp are all good, but the less well known faces are even better, with Bojana Novakovic as the wife, and Kate Beahan (who seemed to disappear after her great under-appreciated performance in the ABC TV Series Love Is a Four-Letter Word) as a call girl.
+English actor, Michael Goode is pretty good as the cook, but is helped by a wonderful collection of Australia’s great actresses who support his character at different times: familiar faces Kerry Fox, Rachel Griffiths, Essie Davis and Marta Dusseldorp are all good, but the less well-known faces are even better, with Bojana Novakovic as the wife, and Kate Beahan (who seemed to disappear after her great under-appreciated performance in the ABC TV Series Love Is a Four-Letter Word) as a call girl.
 Sydney looks good in this film, as does Wattamolla Beach in the Royal National Park.
 The movie contains lots of sex and nudity, as did director Teplitzky’s earlier Better Than Sex.

 If you liked this film, try: Better Than Sex (80), Beautiful Kate (38), The Turning (52), Somersault (31)